Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * "dataviewtype"
   * "datavtype"

 Defines an algebraic type of prop, type, view or viewtype sort.
-The type belongs to the dynamic but the constructors belong to the dynamic.
+The types introduce static identifiers but the constructors introduce dynamic identifiers, hence it is both static and dynamic.
 There is no associated versatile variant as there are with `ABSTYPE_DECL` and `TYPEDEF_DECL`.

 EXCEPTION_DECL